Kavender/portfolio/tech_interview_assistant/README.md

 5. **Question Classification** - Automatically classify questions as coding or conceptual
 6. **Mock Interview Prep** - Under Development

-The system uses LangGraph to create a sophisticated workflow that connects these components.
+The system uses LangGraph to create a sophisticated workflow that connects these components with specialized solvers for different question types.

-## Components

 ### Core Components